 Two cans of tuna can be substituted for the salmon.

-Page 2 of 2 - Peel and cut up enough potatoes for your diners.
+Peel and cut up enough potatoes for your diners.
 Boil until potatoes are tender, drain and add butter (enough to make the potatoes buttery) and then drop in a cup (more if desired) of shredded cheddar cheese.
 Mix well and allow butter and cheese to melt.
 Prepare a lettuce salad and enjoy.

 For a dessert prepare a package or two of sugar-free, instant pudding and top it off with Cool Whip.